rcnoob/CS2-SmartRestart/README.md

 # Why its needed
  CSGO was a set rate of 64t each second.
 CS2 is, well, the same sorta, with some added floating point voodoo subtick math

- This results in inaccuracy over long periods of idle maptime
+ This results in inaccuracy over long periods of maptime

  At 24 hours, screen tearing begins, and core game mechanics like jump height are altered